Learning with Selectively Labeled Data from Multiple Decision-makers: Unified Cost-sensitive Learning

+For $\operatorname{mode} = \operatorname{partial}$, we estimate the bounds $l_k$ and $u_k$ for each $k \in [K]$ as defined in \cref{thm:partial-bounds}, involving conditional expectations $\mathbb{E}[DY_k \mid x, z]$ and $\mathbb{E}[D \mid x, z]$ via regression.
+These bounds are then used to construct $w_k(x)$.
+The precision of weights estimation do affect the accuracy of downstream classification task.
+To illustrate this, we implement the ablation study by injecting the noise to the weights estimation.
+See \Cref{sub:sensitivity-analysis} for the discussion.

+\textbf{Cross-fitting}~~ In \cref{algo:ucl}, we divide the dataset into $L$ folds and apply the \emph{cross-fitting} to estimate these weight functions.
+This approach has been widely used in statistical inference and learning with ML nuisance function estimators \citep[e.g., ][]{chernozhukov2018double,athey2021policy}, which effectively alleviates the over-fitting bias by avoiding using the same data to both train weight function estimators and evaluate the weight function values.

+The cross-fitting estimation entails some additional computational costs, but this typically only involves a series of standard regression/classification fitting, which is usually manageable and can be accelerated by parallel computation.

-\paragraph*{Classifier Optimization.} We can solve for a classifier by minimizing the empirical approximation for the surrogate risk, as is shown in \cref{eq:cross-fitting-estimate}.
-We note that the minimization problem in \cref{eq:cross-fitting-estimate} corresponds to a weighted classification problem with ${\sign\prns{\hat w_k(X_i)}}$'s as the labels and $\abs{\hat w_k(X_i)}$'s as weights.
-So it can be easily implemented by off-the-shelf ML classification packages that take additional weight inputs.
-For example, when the surrogate loss $\Phi$ is the logistic loss, we can simply run a logistic regression with the aforementioned labels and weights.
-We can also straightforwardly incorporate regularization in \cref{eq:cross-fitting-estimate} to reduce overfitting.
+\textbf{Classifier Optimization}~~ The empirical surrogate risk in \cref{eq:cross-fitting-surrogate-risk} defines a cost-sensitive classification problem.
+Once the weight function $\{w_k\}_{k=1}^{K}$ are estimated, we can then solve for the score function $\boldsymbol{h}$ , which can be implemented using $\operatorname{PyTorch}$ by defining a cost-sensitive loss function with $\operatorname{softmax}$ being the output layer.
+We can also incorporate regularization in \cref{eq:cross-fitting-surrogate-risk} to reduce over-fitting.
+In the binary setting, we can simply solve a weighted classification problem with $\sign[\hat{w}(X)]$'s as the labels and $|\hat{w}(X)|$ as weights, and this can be easily implemented by off-the-shelf ML packages that take additional weight inputs.
+For example, considering the surrogate risk in \cref{eq:surrogate-risk-binary} with $\phi$ as the logistic loss, we can simply run a logistic regression with the aforementioned labels and weights.